- Právní předpisy

 Accessing the training

-You can register your interest in having access to the online training via this link.
-If your request is accepted, from the date of subscription, you will have four months to complete the full training.
-To allow other people to take the training, your subscription to the online training platform will be terminated once you have completed it or at the latest, four months after subscription.
+You can register your interest in the online training via this link.
+If your request is accepted, from the date of subscription, you will have two months to complete the full training.
+To allow other people to take the training, your subscription to the online training platform will be terminated once you have completed it or at the latest, two months after subscription.

 In case of oversubscription, your request will be waitlisted and ECHA will contact you when a place is available.